BruceRanger/MandArt/Documentation.docc/A02-SettingInputs.md

 ### Checking The Gradient Between Two Adjacent Colors

 Getting back to finding an intermediate color in a gradient: We’ll try an example.

-Make the first color lime (0, 255, 0) and the second color magenta (255, 0, 255) and hit the **Go** button to draw a gradient between them.
+Make the first color lime (0, 255, 0) and the second color magenta (255, 0, 255) and
+hit the **Go** button to draw a gradient between them.

 The resulting picture shows a gray area in the middle.
+Grey doesn't usually make a good transition color.

+### Fixing an Unpleasant Intermediate Color

+To fix a poor transition color (e.g., gray), we'll first add the intermediate grey to our color list between the two adjacent colors we're workin on, and then select a better intermediate color.

-Add a new color and click in its colored area.
-Use the eyedropper to select a color near the middle of the gray area of the gradient.
-The new color will show that color.
+1. Add a new color.
+2. Click in its displayed colored area.
+3. Use the Color Picker Eyedropper to select a color near the middle of the gray area of the gradient.
+4. Verify the new color displays the unfortunate intermediate color.
-Select that color again and use the Color Picker to find a better color.
+5. Select the new color again and use the Color Picker to find a better color.
 The Color Sliders work well for this.
 Any set of three equal components will be a shade of gray, so avoid that.
-When you find a color you like hit Return to select it.
-Move the new color up between the first and second colors.
+6. When you find a color you like, exit the Color Picker and hit Return to select it.
+7. Finally, move the new color up between the two adjacent colors (in this example, the first and second colors).

 Now the first two gradients should look good.

+### Recommendation

+Check the gradient between each two adjacent colors, including the last color (which will be adjacent to the first color in the list) to make sure the intermediate colors look good.